VET Student Loans

 Check your VET Student Loan checklist in Enrolment Online to ensure you've met all eligibility criteria.

-To see your VET Student Loan checklist
+To see your VET Student Loan checklist:

 2. Let us know you intend to apply for a VET Student Loan

-You’ll be prompted to indicate if you intend to access a VET Student Loan when you enrol in Enrolment Online.
+If eligible, you’ll be prompted to indicate if you intend to access a VET Student Loan when you enrol in Enrolment Online.
 A notification email will be sent to your RMIT student email address confirming your response.

 If you did not apply for a VET Student Loan during enrolment, but would now like to access one, follow these steps:

-3. Log in to the government portal
+3. Log in to the government eCAF portal

 Once you've requested a VET Student Loan eCAF, an email will be sent to your RMIT student email address from the Department of Employment and Workplace Relations.
+The email contains a unique passkey that, together with your date of birth, is required to log in to the government's eCAF portal.

 Read the email and follow the instructions to log in to the government’s eCAF portal and begin your application.